Wimbledon 2021: Ashleigh Barty wins first Wimbledon title after three-set thriller with Karolina Pliskova

 The 25-year-old, who took time out of the game just a few years ago for her mental health, came out on top in a see-saw contest that was the first Wimbledon women's final to go into a deciding set since 2012.

-After winning the opening set and leading the second 3-1 against a nervous Pliskova, Barty served for the title at 6-5, only to see her opponent hit back and win a tie-break to force a decider final set where Barty held herself together to prevail and achieve a place in history.
+After winning the opener and leading the second set 3-1 against a nervous Pliskova, Barty served for the title at 6-5, only to see her opponent hit back and win a tie-break to force a decider where Barty held herself together to prevail and achieve a place in history.

-Paying a fitting tribute in the scalloped skirt she has worn throughout the fortnight, she emulated her idol, who blazed a trail for the same Australian indigenous population Barty represents, becoming the first Australian woman to win the singles title since Goolagong-Cawley's second success in SW19 in 1980.
+Paying a fitting tribute in the scalloped skirt she has worn throughout the fortnight, Barty emulated her idol - who blazed a trail for the same Australian indigenous population Barty represents - and became the first Australian woman to win the singles title since Goolagong-Cawley's second success in SW19 in 1980.

 It also cements Barty's status as the world No 1 and completes a Wimbledon journey that started when she lifted the junior title aged 15 in 2011 and has included three exits at the qualifying tournament - most recently in 2016.